ToddKranenburg/Classroom-Assistant/README.md

     npm install
     # Start the backend
     node server.js
-    # In a separate terminal, start the frontend
+    # In a separate terminal, start the frontend (Vite)
     npm run dev